jake-t-herman/Mixed-Messages/README.md

 Once a word has been generated, the student will need to sound out the word.

 ## Build Status
-v1.0 written in JavaScript only and run on Node.
+v1.1 written in JavaScript only and run on Node.
+ ### .1 update
+  Expanded output message to include soundings via variables calling previous fuction rather than direct call in the output text.

 ## Contributiors
 Jake Herman as developer